Reuben Leung Wai is the New Conservative candidate for Rangitīkei.

 Reuben’s passion is people, and he has helped many, including youth needing work or accommodation.
 He has helped them get into trades, and gain life-changing skills and discipline.
 He has also given them work experience.
 Not all have been successful, but some have become award-winning chefs.

-For nine years, Reuben has been Central Branch secretary for the NZ Chefs Association and president of the award-winning Manawatu Lawn Tennis Club.
+For nine years, he has been Central Branch secretary for the NZ Chefs Association and president of the award-winning Manawatu Lawn Tennis Club.